Topological phase and edge states dependence of the RKKY interaction in zigzag silicene nanoribbon: The Model Hamiltonian and Formalism

 where the sum runs over all eigenstates $\psi_{n,s}$ and corresponding eigenvalues $\varepsilon_{n,s}$ with spin $s$ and the band index $n$ obtained by diagonalizing the finite-size Hamiltonian, Eq.~(\ref{h}).
-Here $\alpha$ and $\beta$ denote the sublattices.
-Since we neglect the Rashba term, the noninteracting Green's function for spin-up and spin-down can be separated in the matrix form like $G^0=
+The RKKY Hamiltonian, can be written as